-The Identiflight (IDF) system is being trialled in accordance with the CADP.
-It commenced operation on 19 November 2019 and the 16 identiFlight stations were progressively implemented with all 16 IdentiFlight units during full operations.
+The Identiflight (IDF) system was trialled in accordance with the CADP.
+Identiflight commenced initial operation on 19 November 2019 and the 16 identiflight stations were progressively implemented with all 16 Identiflight units available for full operations.
 The extensive amount of initial data gathered from November 2019 to July 2020 was comprehensively reviewed and analysed to assist the fine tuning of the system responses.
-The 18-month trial period commenced from 5 August 2020.
-The early information (from the commissioning period) will also be considered by reporting for the 18-month trial during operations.
-This Compliance report has been prepared after about 75% of the trial period has elapsed.
+The 18-month trial period from 5 August 2020 to 5 February 2022 is now complete all data including early information (from the commissioning period) was considered by reporting for the 18-month trial during operations.
+This report of the trial has been submitted to the Department.